Using the Table Data Type in SQL Server 2000

 indicates an expansion, and italics indicate variables that you need to replace.

-statement that you use for declaring a
+subset of the CREATE TABLE statement that you use for declaring a

 permanent table.

-But there are substantial differences between table
+But there are substantial differences between table variables

 and either permanent or temporary tables.
 Here are the highlights:

-variables can only be used in functions, stored procedures, and batches.
-They have no permanent life outside of the batch that contains them.
-They're cleaned up automatically at the end of the batch.- A
+procedures, and batches.
+They have no permanent life outside of the batch that

-variable has a well-defined scope, which is the function, stored procedure, or batch that contains it.
-You don't need to worry about name conflicts with anything outside of this scope.
-Within its scope, atable
+function, stored procedure, or batch that contains it.
+You don’t need to worry

-variable behaves like a permanent table. table
+table variable behaves like a permanent table.

-variables require less locking and logging resources, and have less overhead during transactions, because SQL Server knows that they're going to vanish at the end of the batch.
+have less overhead during transactions, because SQL Server knows that they’re

 Let's See an Example

-Generally, you can use a table
+Generally, you can use a table variable anywhere that you might

 have used a temporary table in previous versions on SQL Server.
 For example,